 As you may or may not know, this year sis and I are extremely ‘rajin’ (hardworking).
 We bake our own Chinese New Year cookies!!!
 We’ve made 4 in total.
 Not bad eh?

-Well there’s Pineapple tarts, Oatmeal Crispies, Margarine Cookies and the 4th one which I’m going to share with you is Kuih Kapit aka Love Letter.
+Well there’s pineapple tarts, oatmeal crispies, margarine cookies and the 4th one which I’m going to share with you is Kuih Kapit aka Love Letter.

 It was 3 years ago in 2006 that we last make them.
 At that time grandma helped us with everything.
-When I read back my Kuih Kapit post I was quite lost.
+When I read back my kuih kapit post I was quite lost.
 At that time things were too messy and I didn’t have time to write a proper recipe.

 This time I purposely asked grandma not to come to our house.
 One is because I know she will definitely help out and we don’t want that.
 Second is because we want to learn making kuih kapit by ourselves from scratch.

 I started making my batter at 8.15am.
 Phoned grandma a couple of times asking her some crazy questions although I already had the recipe on hand and had discussed with her the previous day.
-I would say that my recipe note has incomplete methods (rather than an incomplete list of ingredients). :laughing:
+I would say that my recipe note has incomplete methods (rather than an incomplete list of ingredients).

-I’m sharing with you guys my grandma’s kuih kapit recipe and method IN DETAILS so that I will not forget them :tongue: and you guys can try making them next CNY.
+I’m sharing with you guys my grandma’s kuih kapit recipe and method IN DETAILS so that I will not forget them and you guys can try making them next CNY.

 NB.
 Not many photos to offer here as our volunteer (Mr Dad) decided to stay in the house.
 Not even a decent photo of the finished kuih kapit!!!!
 HOW?
 HOW?
 I’ll show them on CNY la.
 Quite a lengthy post.
-Just looky at the photo unless you’re interested to follow this recipe.
+Just look at the photo unless you’re interested to follow this recipe.

 So here goes…